Hartford Whalers: Relocation to Hartford (1974)

 On January 11, 1975, the team played its first game at the Hartford Civic Center in front of a sellout crowd.
-The franchise remained in Hartford until it relocated to North Carolina for the 1997–98 season, save for a temporary relocation to the nearby Springfield Civic Center in the late 1970s while their Hartford arena was being rebuilt after heavy snow followed by heavy rain caused the roof, which suffered from several engineering and construction shortcomings, to collapse.
+The franchise remained in Hartford until it relocated to North Carolina for the 1997–98 season, albeit with an interruption for three years (January 1977-February 1980) where the team elected to play at the Springfield Civic Center when heavy snow and rain caused the roof of the Hartford arena to collapse.

 Though they never again won the WHA championship, the New England Whalers were a successful team, never missing the playoffs in league history, and finishing first in their division three times.
 They had a more stable roster than most WHA teams: Ley, Webster, Selwood, Pleau, and Tommy Earl played over 350 games each with the club.
 The team scored a major coup when it signed legend Gordie Howe and his sons Mark and Marty from the Houston Aeros in 1977.

 The Whalers recorded losing records in their first two full seasons in Hartford, their final two WHA seasons saw more success.
 They went to the finals again in 1978, with a veteran team spearheaded by the Howes—50-year-old Gordie led the team in scoring—future NHL stars Gordie Roberts and Mike Rogers, All-Star defenseman Ron Plumb, and forwards John McKenzie, Dave Keon and Mike Antonovich, and possessed the league's best defense.
-The next season was not so fine, however, but while age finally caught up with Gordie Howe, the slack was picked up by Andre Lacroix, the WHA's all-time leading scorer, acquired from the Aeros.
+The next season was not as great, however, but while age finally caught up with Gordie Howe, the slack was picked up by Andre Lacroix, the WHA's all-time leading scorer, acquired from the Aeros.